 - Get Involved

-In Fulton, you’ll be greeted with an unusual sight: a Dutch windmill that will make you feel as though you’ve been transported to the Netherlands and, no wonder, the structure was originally built there and then transported here to be reassembled by craftsmen.
+Farther south, in Fulton, an unusual sight greets you: a Dutch windmill that will make you feel as though you’ve been transported to the Netherlands.
+It’s no wonder; the structure was originally built there and then transported here to be reassembled by craftsmen.

-Through Cordova, near mile 35, the route follows quiet streets.
-Be sure to watch for the green bike signs that mark this section.
-After less than 2 miles, the rail-trail picks up again and closely follows Great River Road for 4 miles into Port Byron, a charming river town visible from the trail's riverbank course.
+The trail runs alongside IL 84 (Great River Road) most of the way to Cordova, where it meanders through town on local streets.
+After less than 2 miles, the rail-trail picks up again and closely follows Great River Road for 4 miles into Port Byron, a charming river town visible from the trail’s riverbank course.
 Most of the corridor here is shared with an active rail line, offering a fine example of a safe rail-with-trail relationship.

-Leaving downtown Moline, the trail stays up on the riverbank and crosses under the Centennial Bridge as you enter the city of Rock Island.
-Its industrial area dominates the landscape for most of the final 7.5 miles from Moline.
-This breaks open when you ride into Sunset Park, where a large marina and extensive river views provide a fitting end to this scenic trail.
+Leaving downtown Moline, the route stays up on the riverbank and crosses under the Centennial Bridge as you enter the city of Rock Island.
+The industrial skyline dominates the landscape for most of the final 7.5 miles to Sunset Park, where a large marina and extensive river views provide a fitting end to this scenic path.

-The Cordova trailhead is on Main Avenue.
-From SR 84 (Great River Road) turn west on Main Avenue and take a left on 11th Street.
-The parking lot is in the park on the right.
-You will not see the trail; from the parking lot, head left (north) on 11th Street, turn left again on 2nd Avenue and then look for the green bike route signs.
+The Cordova trailhead is on Main Ave.
+From SR 84 (Great River Road) turn west on Main Ave. and take a left on 11th St. The parking lot is in the park on the right.
+You will not see the trail; from the parking lot, head left (north) on 11th St., turn left again on 2nd Ave. and then look for the green bike route signs.